 Further information is available on the NICVA website

-- A new mandatory Governance Code for Sport in the UK (due to be finalised in Autumn 2016) www.uksport.gov.uk/resources/charter This Code for Sport is being developed by Sport England and UK Sport and aims to develop existing good governance standards in the UK’s sport sector.
-It will set out governance standards required by UK Sport and Sport England if organisations are seeking public investment.
+From April 2017 a mandatory Governance Code for Sport in the UK was finalised for organisations seeking Government and National Lottery funding from Sport England or UK Sport.
 The introduction of the Code is one of the targets within the UK Government’s ‘Sporting Future: A new strategy for an Active Nation’, launched in December 2015.

 Sport Northern Ireland’s governance work supports the key principles outlined by the United Nations and by the codes.
 However, the challenge for all organisations is to translate the principles and good practice promoted in the documents into embedded behaviours and practices that are ‘lived’ by those in key leadership positions in sports organisations.